js-deobfuscate/python-http-server/README.md

 4. **Handling POST Requests**:
    The server has basic capabilities for handling POST requests.
 This means that users can submit data via forms, and the server can correctly receive and process these requests.

+5. **Security**:
+   The server can detect common directory traversal attack patterns such as `..`, preventing attacks like directory traversal.